Decoding baby sleep cues: Nurturing healthy sleep habits from the start

 Once we’ve recognized the sleep cues and have performed the mini nap or bedtime routine we can use gentle and soothing techniques to support sleep initiation.
 With young babies (especially under 4 - 5 months) our techniques are likely to be quite hands-on, involving rocking, walking, patting, or just our presence to help them settle to sleep.
 Utilizing a as well, it’s likely to be much easier to settle them to sleep.

 Baby sleep cues can be varied.
 The most common sleep cues of yawning and rubbing eyes may (annoyingly) not be what you see in your child!
-Watching out for signs of tiredness can help us act at the best time, settling them down in the right environment at the right time for their nap or bedtime.
+Watching out for signs of tiredness can help you get your baby settled down in the right environment at the right time for their nap or bedtime.

 Baby sleep cues FAQ